OleMissCSCI554/Band-Base/README.md

 ### Scheme

-* In this page, two kinds of message will be presented.
-One is personal message.
-The other is band message.
+* In this page, two kinds of message will be presented: personal and band messages.
-* The user can read and reply the message.
+* The user can read and reply the messages.
-* The user also can write new message.
+* The user also can write new messages.
 * The receiver of a message could be a musician or a band.
-* He can also send message to members of a band.
+* He can also send messages to one musician or members of a band.

 ### Slides and PHP files